edsu/inkdroid.org/support/index.md

 * [Aquarium Drunkard](https://aquariumdrunkard.com/): A music journal with some good podcasts.
 * [Bandcamp](https://bandcamp.com/edsu): I've supported lots of musicians over the past few years on Bandcamp.
 It's a great place to cultivate a network to learn about new music too.
-* [Biblio](https://www.biblio.com/): it's a super place to find used books in bookstores around the world.
+* [Biblio](https://www.biblio.com/): A small, privately held company located in Asheville, North Carolina that helps you find and purchase in used bookstores around the world.
 * [Bookshop](https://bookshop.org/): a [b-corp](https://en.wikipedia.org/wiki/B_Corporation_(certification)) where you can buy new books, which sends a little bit of love to your local booksellers.
 * [Between the Covers](https://tinhouse.com/podcasts/): A literary podcast hosted by David Naimon from Tin House.
 His interviews are exceedingly well crafted, and with fascinating writers.
 * [Democracy Now](https://www.democracynow.org/): A daily podcast of global independent news.
 It's hard for me to overstate how much this news juggernaut has meant to me.